tcpexmachina/remy/README.md

 * Use the if= argument to get Remy to read previous RemyCCs as the starting point for optimization.

-* The `rat-runner` tool will execute saved RemyCCs.
+* The `sender-runner` tool will execute saved RemyCCs.
 The filename should be set with a `if=` argument.
 It also accepts `link=` to set the link speed (in packets per millisecond), `rtt=` to set the RTT, and `nsrc=` to set the maximum degree of multiplexing.